 Health + Ancestry Service

 You will receive 90+ reports on carrier status*, genetic health risk*, wellness, traits and ancestry.
-You will also have access to interactive tools to share, compare, and discover more with friends and family—including the DNA Relatives tool.
+You will also have access to interactive features to share, compare, and discover more with friends and family—including the DNA Relatives feature.

 Is 23andMe diagnostic?

 No, 23andMe reports do not diagnose any health conditions or provide medical advice.
 The 23andMe Carrier Status reports can tell you if you have specific genetic variants that you could pass on to your future children, from saliva collected using a collection device (Oragene DX model OGD.500.001).
 Carrier Status tests are not intended to diagnose a disease, or tell you anything about your risk for developing a disease in the future.
 Each Carrier Status report is most relevant for people of certain ethnicities.
 On their own, these tests are not intended to tell you anything about the health of your fetus, or your newborn child’s risk of developing a particular disease later in life.

 The 23andMe Health Predisposition reports help you learn how your genetics can influence your chances of developing certain health conditions.
 This category includes FDA authorized Genetic Health Risk* reports.
 The 23andMe Genetic Health Risk reports tell you if you have genetic variants that are associated with an increased risk of developing certain health conditions but does not report on your (a user’s) entire genetic profile.
 While having a particular variant can be linked to a higher risk for a condition, it does not necessarily mean you will develop the condition.
 It is important to remember that these reports do not cover all possible genetic variants that could influence risk for these conditions and that other non-genetic factors, such as environment and lifestyle, can also influence risk for these conditions.
 Consult with a healthcare professional if the condition runs in your family, you think you might have the condition, or you have questions about any genetic or nongenetic risk factors you may have.